Eschatologue/CM_wiki/docs/class/sorcerer/draconic.md

 Your innate magic can now manifest as draconic wings on your back.
 As a Bonus Action, you sprout those wings, gaining a Fly Speed equal to your Speed.
 The wings last until you dismiss them as a Bonus Action or you have the Incapacitated condition.

-When the wings manifest, you decide whether they’re spectral or physical.
-If physical, you mustn’t be wearing something that obstructs them.
+When the wings manifest, you decide whether they're spectral or physical.
+If physical, you mustn't be wearing something that obstructs them.

 ## Level 18: Draconic Presence